 Pitching Velocity Specificity Studies

 If you search velocity specificity on Google, you will discover a list of case studies on the topic.
 The reason for the studies is because of the demand for legal performance enhancement in sports.
-In the baseball world we are very aware of this demand for performance enhancement because illegal performance enhancing drugs have plagued the game for decades.
+In the baseball world, we are very aware of this demand for performance enhancement because illegal performance-enhancing drugs have plagued the game for decades.
 These studies all look to the strength and conditioning world for this enhancement mainly because it is legal and it is effective.
-Strength and conditioning was first developed to rehabilitate the athlete from injury but what we discovered was that it not only rehabilitated the athlete, if continued, it would enhance performance.
-This is why today almost every top level college baseball team has some type of fitness expert on staff.
+Strength and conditioning were first developed to rehabilitate the athlete from injury but what we discovered was that it not only rehabilitated the athlete, but if continued, it would enhance performance.
+This is why today almost every top-level college baseball team has some type of fitness expert on staff.

-As for velocity specificity when it comes to pitching mechanics it is most effective to develop the motor coordination through the entire kinetic chain as opposed to only training a few muscle groups like the throwing arm.
-This is where using weighted balls to train the shoulder is not as effective as using an weight training program to train the entire body and a throwing program to develop the motor coordination to use this total body power to increase velocity to the ball.
+As for velocity specificity when it comes to pitching mechanics it is most effective to develop motor coordination through the entire kinetic chain as opposed to only training a few muscle groups like the throwing arm.
+This is where using weighted balls to train the shoulder is not as effective as using a weight training program to train the entire body and a throwing program to develop the motor coordination to use this total body power to increase the velocity of the ball.